Rotavirus

 How common is rotavirus?

-Before the vaccines, rotavirus was the number one cause of severe diarrhea in babies and young children in the United States.
-Nearly all children got rotavirus before age five.
+Before the vaccines became available, rotavirus was the No. 1 cause of severe diarrhea in babies and young children in the United States.
+Nearly all children got rotavirus before the age of 5.
 Rotavirus led to 55,000 to 70,000 hospitalizations each year.

 Symptoms and Causes